HOW TO SPEND 3 DAYS IN DUBLIN

 If you’re a fan of Game of Thrones you may want to opt for a Game of thrones tour through Northern Ireland’s nature where several scenes were filmed.
 In addition most usually also include a stop at the unique rock formations of Giant’s Causeway.

-Hopefully, this 3-day Dublin itinerary has helped you plan your trip and how to spend 3 days in Dublin!
+Hopefully, this 3-day Dublin itinerary has helped you plan your trip and what to do in Dublin in 3 days!
 Now, it is time to pack for your Europe trip – or in this case, for your Dublin trip.

 About the Author